-We’re on a mission to ensure that everyone, everywhere has the opportunity to enjoy a meaningful relationship with STEM—science, technology, engineering and math.
+We’re on a mission to ensure that everyone, everywhere has the opportunity to enjoy a meaningful relationship with STEM— science, technology, engineering and maths.

 We deliver engaging STEM experiences for children, creating opportunities to learn and explore STEM concepts in a way that inspires a lifelong curiosity.

 With a team of qualified scientists and expert science communicators, Nanogirl Labs delivers explosive live science shows, theatre shows, teacher PLD training, science birthday parties & more!
 We create learning environments that match how children learn best—with compelling narrative storylines with accessible, hands-on experiences.